 - Microsoft Teams consultations will be offered on a one to one basis, group or multi agency as required.

 - Consultations will operate Monday to Friday 9am – 4pm on a pre-booked basis

 - Bookings will be made and confirmed using the team email address email@example.com

-- The paperwork accessed under the consultation tab below will need to be completed prior to consultation and forwarded securely to the team email address (above) at least 24 hrs prior to the consultation.
+- The neccessary documentation is accessed below and will need to be completed prior to consultation and forwarded securely to the team email address (firstname.lastname@example.org) at least 24 hrs prior to the consultation.
 There is also a leaflet explaining the consultation to parents.